GiPHouse/giphouse-website-spring2023/README.md

 ![pipeline-flowchart](resources/pipeline-flowchart.drawio.png)

-After the synchronization process has finished, success or failure is indicated by a green or red response box respectively.
+After the synchronization process has finished, a response box is returned indicating success (green), soft-fail (orange) or hard-fail (red).
-Verbose details for each synchronization run is logged using the `logging` module and can be accessed in the backend, for example to inspect causes of failed runs.
+Verbose details for each synchronization run is logged using the `logging` module and can be accessed in the backend. for example to inspect causes of failed runs.

-An example of a possible AWS environment in the form a tree is the following:
+An example of a possible AWS Organizations environment in the form a tree is the following:
 ```
-root
+base (root/OU)
 │
 ├── Fall 2022 (OU)
 │   ├── team-alice@giphouse.nl (member account)